SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     DATA(a) = inst_attr.
     DATA(b) = stat_attr.

-    "The following is also possible inside the class (it the only option outside of "this class):
+    "The following is also possible inside the class (it is the only option outside of "this class):
     DATA(c) = oref->inst_attr.
     DATA(d) = zcl_demo_test=>stat_attr.